Gladiator (novel): Television

 Season 2 Episode 2 of the television show Fringe, entitled "Night of Desirable Objects", may have been inspired by the novel Gladiator.
 It involves a scientist who genetically altered his unborn child to enable his survival, and after birth, it developed into a "superbaby".

+In popular culture

+The book appears in the possession of superhero Nite Owl in issue #1 of Alan Moore and Dave Gibbons comic book Watchmen.